ionic-team/ionic-site/docs/v2/api/components/nav/NavController/index.md

 </h3>

 First page in this nav controller's stack.
-This would not return a page which is about to be destroyed.